richardalligier/prc/README.md

 In "vanilla" [^2] tree models like the ones used in LightGBM, any strictly monotonic transformation of the variables does not change the split choices and hence the predictions.
-However, applying different scaling on different on different group of examples does change the split choices.
-The estimated mass explanatory variables were scaled according their aircraft type using the formula: (mass-EOW)/(MTOW-EOW).
-Regardless of the aircraft type, a value of 1 is associated with an heavy plane.
+However, applying different scalings on different groups of examples does change the split choices.
+The estimated mass explanatory variables were scaled according to their aircraft type using the formula: (mass-EOW)/(MTOW-EOW).
+Regardless of the aircraft type, a value of 1 is associated with an heavy aircraft.
 Furthermore this aligns well with the predicted variable's scaling.

 <!-- This "scaling by group" principle should also -->